sudoAPWH/Dalix/docs/Pkgs.md

  ```
 > Any files or folders that have an occurence count of 1 can be symlinked.
 For files with an occurence
 > count greater then 1, the file closest to the main package in the dependency tree will be chosen.
-> For folders with an occurence count greater then 1, they will be created automatically when the
+> For folders with an occurence count greater then 1, they will be created in the argument list
-> contents are symlinked.
  - Then we symlink those.
 For example

 ```